 In order to be guilty of O.U.I. the prosecutor must prove three things, 1) you drove a car 2) you drove that car on a public way 3) while under the influence of alcohol.
 The first two elements are usually the easiest to prove unless you were sleeping in a car while the third element is the most difficult.
 There are two ways to prove whether someone is intoxicated.

 The first is whether the person took a breath test.
 The legal limit in Massachusetts is .08 on the breath test.
 If a person scores a .08 or higher the person is per se guilty.
 That means they are considered guilty.
 Any driver has the right to refuse to take a breathalyzer test and the refusal cannot be mentioned in court.

-The other way to prove intoxication is show that the driver’s ability to drive was impaired.
-Impaired operation is where there is no breath test can be proven by the police officers observations and any field sobriety tests results.
+The other way to prove intoxication is to show that the driver’s ability to drive was impaired.
+Impaired operation is where there is no breath test that can be proven by the police officers’ observations and any field sobriety test results.

 What are Field Sobriety Tests?